 The reader now realizes that in order to understand the world around it, the thinking ego uses thought forms, and that grouped together thought forms make up a living, transformational system that increasingly develops over a person's life time ("mind").
 Since the mind is a "system", thought forms never exist in isolation; they are therefore always ready to be deepened, linked, and coordinated.
 Since the thinking ego itself never appears, being "sheer activity" (Arendt), TFs expressed in speech are its only visible and audible evidence.
 Even if speech is not voiced and remains "inner speech" (leading to action), it is nevertheless speech through which TFs make an appearance.

-No matter how many thought forms we might decide to start with, naming them is a first crucial step.
-Embodying them in words makes them memorable, pointable-to, extendable.
+However many thought forms we might decide to start with, naming them is a first crucial step.
+Embodying them in words provides them with a body, making them memorable, pointable-to, extendable.
 For strictly pedagogical reasons, let us start with 12 thought forms, 3 for each of the four moments of dialectic.
-[CPRT x pel = 4TFs x 3TFs = 12TFs]

-In the "short" Table 4 below rows present the four moments of dialectic (MELD) in the form of the 4 classes of thought forms (CPRT).
+In Table 4, below, rows present the four moments of dialectic (MELD) in the form of the 4 classes of thought forms (CPRT).
 They are differentiated by 3 columns that distinguish degrees of depth of dialectical thinking, thus of spelling out MELD.
+As illustrated by the Process (P) class of TFs, the degrees are the following: